 The ms/ms search of GPMAW is based on the public domain search engine 'X!
 Tandem'.
 The X!
-Tandem program is a professional class search engine.
-Although it is able to perform proteome wide searches, the GPMAW implementation is targeted towards characterizing individual proteins and small collections of proteins.
-It should be possible to analyze large databases, but the handling and analysis of large data sets has not been thoroughly tested using the GPMAW implementation, so other search engines (e.g. Mascot, Sequest etc.) can be recommended.
+Tandem program is a professional class search engine; Although it is able to perform proteome wide searches, the GPMAW implementation is targeted towards characterizing individual proteins and small collections of proteins.
+It should be possible to analyze large databases, but the handling and analysis of these data has not been thoroughly tested using the GPMAW implementation, so other search engines (e.g. Mascot, Sequest etc.) can be recommended.

 The focus of the GPMAW implementation is ease of use and fast analysis time.
-Most, but not all, of the functionality of X!
-Tandem is implemented.
-If you need additional functions, please contact Lighthouse data.
+Currently only part of the functionality of X!
+Tandem is implemented, but this is likely to improve in future versions of GPMAW.